Zaytoun - Murman Family Collection

 Description

-During the second World War Agnes Zaytoun worked at her father's newspaper stand in New Bern, North Carolina.
-She met her husband Charles Murman at a dance at Cherry Point North Carolina during the war.
-When the war ended they married and moved to Cleveland.
-She was an active member of St. Luke Parish throughout her adult life.
-She sang in the funeral choir, and volunteered with many organizations and charities.
-Agnes Zaytoun had five children, Michael Murman, Elaine Murman Ferguson, Evelyn Murman Quigley, David Murman, Ann Marie Murman Grove, and Maureen Murman.
+During World War II Agnes Zaytoun worked at her father's newspaper stand in New Bern, North Carolina.
+During the war, she met her husband, Charles Murman, at a dance in Cherry Point.
+They married after the war and moved to Cleveland, Ohio.
+Agnes was an active member of St. Luke's Parish throughout her adult life.
+Agnes Zaytoun had six children: Michael Murman, Elaine Murman Ferguson, Evelyn Murman Quigley, David Murman, Ann Marie Murman Grove, and Maureen Murman.

 Publisher